razancodes/Multifeature-Linear-Regression/README.md

 ## Contributing

-Contributions and suggestions are welcome!
-Feel free to open issues or submit pull requests.
+Contributions and suggestions are welcome:)

 ## Contact

-For any questions or feedback, you can reach out through GitHub issues or contact the repository owner.
+For any questions or feedback, yodo let me know :) inspired by greg hoggs implementation of multi-variable linear regression from scratch: https://www.youtube.com/watch?v=KYNuzfn5Fx0

 ---